alicekellings/Sidebuzcom/src/content/blog/how-to-make-money-with-affiliate-marketing-2.md

 The company that runs the program will be the ones paying you, so make sure that you do as much research as possible into the companies rates compared to their competitors and ask around to see if the company you’re considering has a good track record with their users.

-Most affiliate programs will operate on a ‘pay per click’ or ‘pay per sale’ basis.
+Most affiliate programs will operate on a ‘pay per click�?or ‘pay per sale�?basis.

-With PPC, you’ll get a commission for every person who visits your site and is referred to your affiliate partners’ site through your links.
+With PPC, you’ll get a commission for every person who visits your site and is referred to your affiliate partners�?site through your links.
 With PPS, you’ll only get your commission if the visitor eventually purchases an item or service from your partner’s site.

 Obviously, you’ll generally gain more commission from a PPS system, but the commission will be far more infrequent.